-If you have a question about engaging our law firm or general information on fees, the answer may be below:
+If you have a question about engaging our law firm or general information on fees, the answer may be below

 How much are your fees and what is the average cost?

 The "cost" of legal fees is far, far less than the cost of not procuring effective representation.
-As a general rule, all civil matters (divorce, contracts, patent cases) are billed on an hourly fee basis with a minimum hourly fee of $350.00.
+As a general rule all civil matters (divorce, contracts, patent cases) are billed on an hourly fee basis with a minimum hourly fee of $375.00.
 In some cases, the hourly rate may be up to $550.00.
-Most hourly fee cases require a retainer of $3,500.00.
+Most hourly fee cases require a retainer of $3,750.00.
 The total costs can be much higher, depending on the nature, complexity and time associated with the case.

 How much are criminal fees?

 Not generally.
 You really don't want the lawyer to also be the banker.
-We will consider payment plans on a case-by-case basis, but any payment plan would require at least 50% down and the plan would last no longer than 60 days.
+We will consider payment plans on a case by case basis, but any payment plan would require at least 50% down and the plan would last no longer than 60 days.

 How long will my case take to resolve?

 How long a case may take to resolve is a very hard question to answer.
 Depending on the nature of the case, the opposing party, the other lawyers involved, the Judge and the location, a state court case can take up to 3 years for a civil matter, 2 years for a family law case and a year and a half for a criminal matter.
 In Federal Court, things will move much faster.

 I will communicate with my clients in-person, by phone, text, email, ZOOM, Skype and/or Teams.
 I want to be accessible.
 However, the preferred method of communication is email.